 For each sample site (WF, UF and MV, Fig. 1a), we selected all the available particles within the 8-32 mm fraction for density/porosity, connectivity and permeability measurements (Table S3).
 This is the smallest granulometric fraction assumed to be still representative of the larger size class in terms of density (Houghton and Wilson, 1989; Gurioli et al., 2015), and has been used in previous textural studies (e.g., Shea et al., 2010).
 In addition, this size range is ideal for vesicle connectivity measurements (e.g. Formenti and Druitt, 2003; Giachetti et al., 2010; Shea et al., 2012; Colombier et al., 2017a, b).
-Density of juvenile particles was measured by the water-immersion technique of Houghton and Wilson (1989), which is based on Archimedes principle.
-A mean value for the vesicle-free rock density was determined by powdering clasts of varying bulk densities, measuring the volumes of known masses using an Accupye 1340 Helium Pycnometer, then averaging.
+Density of juvenile particles was measured by the water-immersion technique of Houghton and Wilson (1989), which is based on

+Archimedes principle.
+A mean value for the vesicle-free rock density was determined by powdering clasts of varying bulk densities, measuring the volumes of known masses using an Accupyc 1340 Helium Pycnometer, then averaging.
 The same pycnometer was also used to measure vesicle interconnectivity for each clast using the method of Formenti and Druitt (2003) and Colombier et al. (2017a).
 Permeability measurements were performed on five clasts: two golden pumices, one fluidal, one spiny glassy and one opaque scoria, all collected from the MV (Table S3).
 Following Colombier et al. (2017a), the clasts were cut into rectangular prisms to enable precise calculation of the cross-sectional area, which is required to calculate permeability.
 These prisms were then embedded in a viscous resin, which was left to harden for 24 h.
 The sample surface had been previously coated with a more viscous resin and then wrapped with parafilm to avoid intrusion of the less viscous resin inside the pores.
-The coated samples were placed with a sample holder connected to a permeameter built at Laboratoire Magmas et Volcans (LMV, France) in Clermont-Ferrand following Takeuchi et al. (2008).
-The measurements were performed at atmospheric pressure (i.e. without confining pressure) and the samples were measured at a range of gas flow rates and upstream air pressures to create a curve that could be fitted using a modified version of Darcy's Law, the Forchheimer equation, to solve for viscous (k1) and inertial permeabilities (k2) (Rust and Cashman, 2004, Lindoo et al. 2016 and Colombier et al. 2017).
+The coated samples were placed with a sample holder connected to a permeameter built in Clermont-Ferrand following Takeuchi et al. (2008).

-Vesicle size distribution was performed following the method of Shea et al. (2010) and Leduc et al. (2015), while the total crystallinity, the percentages for both crystal phases (plagioclase and clinopyroxene) and size-populations (meso and microcrysts) were calculated using the raw data from FOAMS program (Shea et al 2010) and the CSDcorrections program of Higgins (2000) and the CSDslice data base (Morgan and Jerram 2006) to have the percentage of crystals in 3D with the corrected assumption for shape.
+Vesicle size distribution was performed following the method of Shea et al. (2010) and Leduc et al. (2015), while the total crystallinity, the percentages for both crystal phases (plagioclase and clinopyroxene) and size-populations (meso and microcrysts) were calculated using the raw data from FOAMS program (Shea et al 2010) and the CSDcorrections program of Higgins (2000) and the CSDslice data base (Morgan and Jerram 2006) to have the percentage in 3D.
 We performed these analyses on eight clasts picked up from each component-density distribution (stars in Figs. 6a and 6b).
 The choice of the clasts was made mostly on the typologies, rather than on each density distribution, in order to avoid the analysis of clasts with transitional characteristics.
 For example, two golden pumice fragments were selected from the largest clasts that were the less dense and didn't break, even if the values in vesicularity were similar.
 A larger number of fluidal fragments were chosen (even if the density distribution was unimodal) because this typology of clasts was the most abundant and was emitted all along the active fracture, so we did our best in order to study products representative of the WF, the UF and the MV activities.
 Only one spiny glassy and one spiny opaque were selected, because they were emitted only at the MF.
-A full description of the textural measurements measurements all performed at Laboratoire Magmas et Volcans (LMV), as well as the raw data of these measurements are available at DynVolc Database (2017).
+A full description of the textural measurements all performed at Laboratoire Magmas et Volcans (LMV), as well as the raw data of these measurements are available at DynVolc Database (2017).